 There are two types of manta rays, and each appears separately in lists of endangered or threatened species.
 As of December 2020, the giant (oceanic) manta is classified as “endangered” on the IUCN Red List, while the reef manta is labeled “vulnerable with decreasing numbers”.

 Where do Manta Rays Live?
-What’s their Natural Habitat and Migration Patterns?
+What are their Natural Habitat and Migration Patterns?

 Manta rays seem to be solitary creatures, coming together only to feed and mate.